Dog Licensing

 Securing a License for a New Dog

 You should license your new dog as soon as possible.
-Your license will be valid from the time the license is issued until the next April 30.
+Your license will be valid from the date it is issued until the next April 30.
 You will need to provide a valid rabies certificate and, if applicable, a neuter/spay certificate.

 Rabies Certificate